diggerland-usa-mini-diggers-treasure-001.jpg

 Advertising

 Of all the summer activities that kids look forward to each year, a trip to an amusement park is surely near the top of the list.
-Amusement parks are jam-packed with thrills and tons of fun, and they offer entertainment options that will please everyone in the family.
+Amusement parks are tons of fun, with entertainment options that will please everyone in the family.
 These kids amusement parks near NYC are geared towards the younger set with rides, games, kid-friendly shows, costumed characters and more.
-Some even have water parks and arcades on-site.
+Even better?
+Some have water parks and arcades on-site.

 Best kids' amusement parks near NYC